The Protective Link: Breastfeeding and Maternal Mental Health

-Building Self-Efficacy in Breastfeeding: What It Is, Why It Matters, and How Practitioners Can Grow It
+Building Self-Efficacy in Breastfeeding: What It Is, Why It Matters, and How to Strengthen It in Practice

 Some parents meet the same challenges and keep going.
 Others, faced with identical hurdles, feel stuck and stop.
 The difference is often not anatomy or milk supply.
 It is self-efficacy — a parent’s belief that they can take effective action in the face of difficulty.
 This belief predicts what people attempt, how long they persist, and how they recover from setbacks.